 Look on the grocery store shelves, and many coffees will have a “best before” date on the bag.
 Examine carefully, and you might find that date to be months, maybe even years in the future.
 The coffee is of course safe to drink up to that date.
 But like we said before, its enemies have long been at work degrading the flavor and aroma compounds in the coffee.
 Oxidation is one of the biggest factors.
 As oxygen in the air contacts the roasted coffee, it donates electrons to compounds, altering them and changing the perception of flavors and aromas in the coffee.
 Think about half an avocado in your fridge.
 After a couple days, that sucker looks brown and is gonna taste funky.
 Sure there’s no mold or harmful organisms propagating on your avocado, but you know that thing is not gonna make good guac.
 Well the same thing is happening to your coffee.
 It may take a little longer, and you might not be able to see it clearly, but your coffee is degrading from the moment it leaves the roasting chamber.

-Our general rule of thumb is consuming coffee within one week after roasting gives the best flavor, and after two weeks the flavor really starts to decline.
+Our general rule of thumb is consuming coffee within two weeks after roasting gives the best flavor; after that the flavor really starts to decline.
 Here’s where you have to choose your coffee carefully.
 That “best-by” date doesn’t tell you WHEN your coffee was roasted.
 We recommend always buying coffee that has a “roasted on” date.
 This lets you know exactly how old that coffee is

 You’ll also benefit from purchasing directly from a coffee roaster you trust.
-At Oddly Correct, every bag we ship to customers is no more than a day out of the roaster.
-Coffees on our retail shelves in Kansas City are never more that 7 days old.
+At Oddly Correct, every bag we ship to customers is no more than two days out of the roaster.
+Coffees on our retail shelves in Kansas City are never more that 10 days old and they’re all in sealed bags with a one-way valve.
 We want you to have the best experience possible with our coffee, and that means not letting stale and oxidized Oddly Correct reach your cup.
 A byproduct of buying directly from coffee roasters you know and trust is having a reliable source for high-quality coffee.
 When you get familiar and comfortable with a roaster’s buying practices, roasting style and general quality level, you can know that you’re going to get a bag that fits your preferences and gives you a better coffee experience every morning.

 Use Good Water